 The relative independence of the members in civil society implies a diversity of cultural narratives.
 Civil society is not a religious or a cultural association; it recognizes that members will worship at different churches.
 Yet civil society implies a consensus of cultural narrative, and this means that some narratives, most likely the ones least likely to present themselves as “civil,” will be left outside.
 It is this fact that exercises our liberal friends determined to protect “traditionally marginalized” groups from the oppression of the dominant narrative, and it is this fact that makes a militant Islamism, that refuses to present itself as civil, into a scandal.
 But civility must draw a line, even as it requires tolerance of those outside the consensus, and allows the outsiders to try to reenter the consensus and to change the consensus.
 Thus “civil society and culture engage in a kind of dance which has no end...
 The point is to keep dancing”20 and not to betray civility to the temptations of coercion.

 Hegel was wrong.
-Civil society is not a way-station to membership in the state; it is a necessary seat of culture and civility without which societal relations independent of the state are a nullity.
+Civil society is not a way-station to membership in the state; it is a necessary seat of culture and civility without which societal relations independent of the state and its compulsion are a nullity.
 That is what Central European dissidents in the Soviet empire determined as they read Michael Novak’s The Spirit of Democratic Capitalism in samizdat.
 They were seeking for a source of social capital to fill the social void left by the “democratic centralism” of their Soviet-bloc governments.
 Elsewhere, proponents of civil society do not need to fill a void; they propose civil society as a buttress, a defense against the “statism” of social democracy.
 What has emerged, according to Cahoone, is a notion of civil society answering three modern social needs: